Snowflake-Labs/SC.DDLExportScripts/SQLServer/doc/usage_guide.md

 ```
 The script will create an output folder.
 A log will be created with the tool progress.

-NOTE: if run on linux and if your password has a `!` you can get an error like `event not found`.
+> NOTE: if run on linux and if your password has a `!` you can get an error like `event not found`.
-The exclamation mark is part of history expansion in bash.
+> The exclamation mark is part of history expansion in bash.
 In order to avoid that just pass your password with single quotes like: `'Password!'`

 4. When the extraction process is finished.
 Compress the results and send them over:

-On Mac or linux con run:
+On Mac or linux you can run:

 ```
 zip -r output.zip ./output
 ```